rydmike/flex_color_scheme/README.md

 ```

 For our 3rd custom color scheme we define primary and secondary colors,
-but no variant colors, we will not make any dark scheme definitions either, all
+but no container colors, we will not make any dark scheme definitions either, all
 these missing colors will be computed.
 The missing color definitions will
 get computed by the factory `FlexSchemeColor.from` when it creates the
 `FlexSchemeColor` object.
 To make our dark colors for this light scheme, we